 Pilots are required to fill in an AIRS report within 10 days after an accident and 14 days after an incident.
 If you are unsure what to do, ask your Club Safety Officer for guidance.
 See below for our list of Club Safety Officers.

 Information entered here will be recorded on the NZHGPA database and made available for reporting and analysis.
 Identifying information will be removed before public release.

 The information is provided for statistical and safety information only and is not used for enforcement investigation or disciplinary action unless the safety of other people or property has been put in unnecessary danger or if false information is supplied.
 This is in line with the principle of Just culture.

 Paragliding and hang gliding are incredibly thrilling and safety is paramount to the success of these sports in New Zealand.
-Be sure to keep up to date with the latest safety notices from NZHGPA and the National Safety Officer.
+Here, you will find links to official safety notices released by equipment manufacturers and DHV.